nvaccess/addon-datastore/README.md

 ## API data generation details

-The NV Access server will be configured to respond to a Webhook to pull from this repository and run code to transform the data.
+GitHub actions will be used to respond to commits and to transform the data into the required views.
-This can regenerate the required views of the data for the exposed API's
+These views of the data will be committed by the GitHub Action to a `views` branch.

 ### Overview

 For each version of NVDA, the meta-data of the most recent (the highest version number) of each Addon is automatically added, based on the data in 'addon-store-submission'.

 Code for this will be stored in the `_tools` folder.
 This will enable interested parties to generate the same view of the data locally.
+This code will have automated tests.

 ### Data views
+The following views will only be available on a `views` branch, and located in a `views` folder.
 Required transformations of the data:
 - `/NVDA API Version/addon-1-ID/release.json`
 - `/NVDA API Version/addon-1-ID/pre-rel.json`